avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 the main source of genetic variation in *V. cholerae*; these sometimes occur when DNA is being copied during cell division, but can also occur due to other types of DNA damage (e.g. due to UV radiation).

-Over evolutionary time, different clones of *V. cholerae* have independently accumulated mutations, and they are now distinguishable at the genetic level, so that we consider them different **lineages** (Figure 5).
+Over evolutionary time, different clones of a species independently accumulate mutations, so they become distinguishable at the genetic level and that consider them different **lineages** (Figure 5).
+The bacteria belonging to one particular *lineage are all relatively **clonal** (highly similar at the genetic level);
+all descended from a relatively recent common ancestor (although 'recent' in evolutionary time may be hundreds or thousands of years ago!); and usually present similar biological features, such as a specific pattern of virulence.

 .. figure:: ClonalSpecies.png
   :width: 150